 Stone Restoration Case Studies

-Restoring a Marble Grade II Listed Fireplace
+Conservation Cleaning a Smoke Damaged Marble Grade II Listed Fireplace

 An internal fault in the flue, resulted in substantial smoke damage to this Grade II Listed 18th Century Henry Flitcroft fireplace in a private London house.
 The abrasive soot was carefully removed using a poultice method to avoid irrevocably scratching the marble.
 The affected area was then painstakingly retouched.